YuriyErmolaev/FR_TPR/README.md

 ## Dataset Preparation

-For the Siamese model training, organize images into three distinct folders:
+For the Siamese model training, need organize images into three folders (in data folder):
-- **Positive**: Contains images for creating positive pairs (images of the same person).
+- **positive**: Contains images for creating positive pairs (images of the same person).
-- **Negative**: Contains images for creating negative pairs (images of different people).
+- **negative**: Contains images for creating negative pairs (images of different people).
-- **Anchor**: Contains anchor images used for comparisons.
+- **anchor**: Contains anchor images used for comparisons.

 ### Negative Images